Donders-Institute/bidscoin/docs/installation.rst

 .. caution::
    - The bidsmaps are not guaranteed to be compatible between different BIDScoin versions
-   - After a successful BIDScoin installation or upgrade, it may be needed to (re)do any adjustments that were done on your `template bidsmap <bidsmap.html#building-your-own-template-bidsmap>`__ (so make a back-up of it before you upgrade)
+   - After a successful BIDScoin installation or upgrade, it may be needed to (re)do any adjustments that were done on your `template bidsmap <bidsmap.html#building-your-own-template-bidsmap>`__

 .. _Options: options.html
 .. _virtual: https://docs.python.org/3/tutorial/venv.html